 Participants are matched with faculty mentors engaged in biomedical and public health research that impacts border communities.
-Participants participate in service-learning activities.
-Concurrently, participants develop an in-depth understanding of the pathway to medical school: including study and test-taking skills, preparations for the MCAT & GRE, and drafting a personal statement.
+Participants engage in service-learning activities.
+Concurrently, participants develop an in-depth understanding of the pathway to medical school, including study and test-taking skills, preparations for the MCAT & GRE, and drafting a personal statement.
 In the final week, participants present the outcome of their research in the Undergraduate Research Opportunities Consortium (UROC) poster session.

 Who should apply?

 - All students must be US citizens or permanent residents.

 - Undergraduates (juniors and seniors) and recent graduate students interested in medicine, nursing, and public health are welcome to apply.